Ziwox logo

 (ECB) Higher interest rates generally lead to higher returns on investments denominated in EUR.
 This tends to attract foreign capital into EUR assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Moderate Bullish and for the CHF is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Weak Bullish and for the CHF is Moderate Bearish.

 Ziwox considering Moderate Bullish bias for this asset and we anticipate long-term price increases.

-Our Ziwox A, mid-term Fundamental Score for EUR is -4.
-So, base on the Fundamental Score, we predict mid-term downside price movement.
+Our Ziwox A, mid-term Fundamental Score for EUR is 4. and Fundamental Score for CHF is -2.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance